kylechadha/portfolio-go/content/post/learning_as_a_new_coder.md

 I could harp on this forever, but it's really simple, watch a ton of talks.
 Watch 3-4 a week.
 You'll learn more in an hour than in a day of googling.

-Here's the best list I've found, it's a gold mine of conceptual knowledge: <a href="https://github.com/hellerve/programming-talks" target="_blank">https://github.com/hellerve/programming-talks</a>.
+Here's the best list I've found, it's a gold mine of conceptual knowledge: https://github.com/hellerve/programming-talks.

 ## #1 Follow your bliss
 I asked my friend <a href="https://twitter.com/caelestisca" target="_blank">@caelestisca</a> once for advice on how I should try to learn Go.
 She concluded her massive list of practical guidance with "As far as one [thing] being the MOST important, I am going to sound so hippie here, but follow your bliss, whatever gets your happy curious, follow it...".
 I think this is some of the best advice on software (and learning) I've ever received.
 Let's take a minute to think about it.